 1. There is No Law of God: The Old Covenant Law was given only to Israel and it ended when Christ came.
 Gentiles never had any relationship with the Old Covenant Law.
 Today, your conscience functions like the law; universally people know that it is wrong to kill or steal.
 Institutional religion has always functioned as if we are under law and this, more than any other thing, has kept people from understanding the life of faith.

 However, your body, which is your temporary home while on the earth (2 Corinthians 5:2,4), was not changed when you believed; this part of you is not yet redeemed and can still sin (Romans 8:10a).
-Since your mortal body and mind do not have the capacity to be righteous, God has given you the life of faith, which is the power of Christ in you as He lives out His life through you; your part is to follow His life (Galatians 2:20).
+Since your mortal body and mind do not have the capacity to be righteous, God has given you the life of faith, which is the power of Christ in you as He lives out His life through you; your part is to follow His life in faith (Galatians 2:20).

 3. Jesus Emptied Himself to Live on this Earth as a Human Just Like You: This is a critical issue: Jesus became like you so that you can live like Him.
 The Bible does not teach that Jesus was fully God and fully man at the same time as is commonly taught; this myth is a man-made tradition that has become almost univerally accepted by denominational religion.